syeadz/ghdl-vscode-guide/README.md

 Usage: `./s_test.sh <file name without extension>`

-This script builds a single `.vhd` file and its testbench, runs the simulation, and creates a VCD file. **Make sure that the testbench is named `<component name>_tb.vhd`**.
+This script builds a single `.vhd` file and its testbench, runs the simulation, and creates a VCD file. **Make sure that any testbench is named `<component name>_tb.vhd`**.
 Note there is a commented line in the script to automatically delete the testbench executable after running the simulation.
 On certain systems there is no executable generated, but on others it is.
 Uncomment the line if you want less clutter.
 Also creates the waveform folder if it doesn't exist.

 ### s_clean.sh